danReynolds/CS456-Notes/chapter4.md

 **pruning**: A multicast router that receives multicast packets and thas has no attached hosts joined to that group will send a prune message to its upstream router, informing it that it does not need to send multicast packets down to it.

 If a router receives prune messages from each of its downstream routers, then it can forward a prune message upstream.

+## Multicast Routing in the Internet

+**DVMRP (Distance-Vectory Multicast Routing Protocol)**: uses source-based trees with reverse path forwarding and pruning.

+RPF trees based on DVMRP's own routing tables constructed by communicating DVMRP routers.

+No assumptions about underlying unicast.
+Initial datagram to multicast flooded everywhere by source, routers not wanting group send upstream prune message.

+**soft state**: DVMRP periodically (1min) forgets that branches are pruned.

+Multicast data again flows down unpruned branch.
+The downstream router then has to respond indicating that it should be re-pruned, else it will continue receiving data.

+Routers can quickly regraft to the tree using IGMP and joining at the leaf.

+**PIM (Protocol Independent Multicast):**

+Widely used Internet multicast routing protocol, recognizes 2 multicast distribution scenarios:

+1. Dense mode: In dense mode, multicast group members are densely located, many or most of the routers in the area need to be involved in routing multicast datagrams.

+Uses flood-and-prune reverse path forwarding technique similar to DVMRP.

+Less complicated downstream flood than DVMRP reduces reliance on underlying routing algorithm.

+Has protocol mechanism for router to detect it as a leaf-node router.

+2. Sparse mode: The number of routers with attached group members is small with respect to the total number of routers.

+Center-based approach.
+Router sends join message to rendezvous point.

+Intermediate routers update state and forward join.
+After joining via center-based approach, can switch to source-specific tree.

+## Tunneling

+Connect island of multicast routers in a sea of unicast routers.
+Multicast datagram encapsulated inside normal non-multicast datagram.

+Receiving multicast router decapsulates to get multicast datagram.